david-griffith/HotWaterController/README.md

 # HotWaterController [![Actions Status](https://github.com/david-griffith/HotWaterController/actions/workflows/main.yml/badge.svg)](https://github.com/david-griffith/HotWaterController/actions/)
- This repository contains a controller for a solar hot water system with a ground-mounted storage tank and circulating water pump controlling flow to solar collectors on the roof.
+ This repository contains a controller for a solar hot water system.

+ The system has a ground-mounted storage tank and a circulating water pump controlling flow to solar collectors on the roof.
- Pump drive is proportional to temperature difference between the water at the bottom of the storage tank and the temperature at the top of the solar collectors.
+ Pump drive is proportional to the temperature difference between the water at the bottom of the storage tank and the temperature at the top of the solar collectors.
- The control alogrithm should give a reasonably adaptive system that tries to maximise the temperature gain across the collectors while minimising the temperature loss in the pipework between the collector and storage tank.
+ The control alogrithm that is used should give a reasonably adaptive system that tries to maximise the temperature gain across the collectors, while also minimising the temperature loss in the pipework between the collector and storage tank.

- Uses a PyPortal Titano board and FreeRTOS/Arduino, and a generic PCF8591 I/O board for analog sensing and pump motor control.
+ The controller hardware is based on a PyPortal Titano board.
+It uses FreeRTOS/Arduino for the software, with a generic PCF8591 I/O board for analog sensing and pump motor control.
+Dallas OneWire temperature sensors are used to augment the original system's hot and cold NTC sensors.
+Data from all the sensors is packaged up and sent to a ThingsBoard instance for remote monitoring.

- Circuit diagrams and PCB files for a control board to house the PCF8591 board to read analog NTC thermistors and allow control of a 240V pump are also included.
+ Circuit diagrams and PCB files for the control board are also included.
+The board houses the generic PCF8591 board that is used to read analog NTC thermistors and allow control of a 240V pump via a zero-crossing IC and a SCR.

 ## Operation
 After the intial startup, a number of FreeRTOS tasks look after various aspects of the system.
-Unlike "normal Arduino" with a simple loop function, the tasks all run concurrently in a time-sliced manner.
+Unlike "normal Arduino" with simple setup and loop functions, FreeRTOS tasks (standalone functions with their own internal loops) all run concurrently in a time-sliced manner.
-Because any task can be interrupted in the middle of something, shared resources are managed via mutexes - locks that only allow one task at a time to access that resource.
-There are mutexes around shared hardware (I2C and serial) as well as a mutex for the recirculating pump speed to ensure that their states do not unexpectedly change during calculations.
+Because any task can be interrupted in the middle of something, access to shared resources are managed via mutexes - locks that only allow one task at a time to access that resource.
+In this code there are mutexes around shared hardware (I2C and serial) as well as a mutex for the recirculating pump speed variable to ensure that it's state does not unexpectedly change during calculations.

 ### Startup
- - Initialise the hardware and screen.
+ - Initialise the hardware.
  - Start the FreeRTOS tasks.
 A stack monitoring thread runs in the idle task and prints to the serial port.

 ### Inputs